hmrc/security-git-hooks/README.md

 `hooks-version-check` - Checks the tag from your `.pre-commit-config.yaml` file against the latest tagged release in the repository.
 This is an information only hook, and will provide output but always pass.

-You can test the hooks by cloning this repository and running `pytest` in the root directory.
+You can test the hooks by cloning this repository and running `tox` in the root directory.